 What is love?
 Have you found yourself questioning what truly defines love?
-We see interpretations of love in movies, television shows, and through our childhood.
+We see interpretations of love in movies, shows, and through our childhood.
 Love is romantic, love is sad, love is painful, love is a feeling.
 Merriam Webster defines love as “a strong affection for another arising out of kinship or personal ties.”

 While these two pink lines may represent the unplanned, the unwanted, the undesired, they also represent a life.
 A child is already forming, growing, inside of you as those two pink lines hold your attention.
 According to the American Pregnancy Association the brain, spinal cord, gastrointestinal tract, and heart begin to develop.
 I can assure you there is development happening in your heart too.